-The New Business Tax System (Taxation of Financial Arrangements) Act (No.1) 2003 introduced new measures for the taxation of foreign currency gains and losses contained in Division 775 of ITAA 1997, the conversion rules contained in Subdivision 960-C and the functional currency measure contained in Subdivision 960-D. For more information, see the Guide to functional currency rules, the fact sheets Forex - the general translation rule and Forex - general information on average rates, available on our website.
+The New Business Tax System (Taxation of Financial Arrangements) Act (No.1) 2003 introduced new measures for the taxation of foreign currency gains and losses contained in Division 775 of the ITAA 1997, the conversion rules contained in Subdivision 960-C and the functional currency measure contained in Subdivision 960-D. For more information, see the Foreign exchange (forex): guide to functional currency rules, the fact sheets Foreign exchange (forex) - the general translation rule and Foreign exchange (forex) - general information on average rates, available on our website.